If you’ve entered the dropshipping industry, you’ve probably heard of the term “dropshipping suppliers” before. But what does it actually mean?

 That it doesn’t matter what way you send your orders; the basics of ecommerce don’t change.

 It doesn’t matter if you’re dropshipping or buying in bulk by using a 3PL, you will still need an online store.
+(Which you can learn more about here!)

 Yes, a few things are different if you’re dropshipping.
 For example, if you’re dropshipping from China, then you will have to make sure that you make the long shipping times clear for your customers.